radiac/django-tagulous/docs/models/fields.rst

 When auto-generating a model, any :ref:`model option <model_options>` can be passed as a field argument - see the :ref:`example_auto_tagmodel` example.

+If you want to override the default base class, for convenience you can specify a custom base class for the auto tag model - see the :ref:`argument_to_base` argument for details.

 .. _field_explicit_model: